Hero (1992 film)

-Hero (released in the United Kingdom, the Republic of Ireland and Australia as Accidental Hero) is a 1992 American comedy-drama film directed by Stephen Frears.
+Hero (released in the United Kingdom, Ireland and Australia as Accidental Hero) is a 1992 American comedy-drama film directed by Stephen Frears.
 It was written by David Webb Peoples, from a story written by Peoples, Laura Ziskin and Alvin Sargent, and stars Dustin Hoffman, Geena Davis, Andy García, and Joan Cusack.
 Following The Grifters (1990), it was the second American feature film by British filmmaker Frears.

 Plot

 Bernie LaPlante is a pickpocket and petty criminal who anonymously rescues survivors, including TV reporter Gale Gayley, at an airplane crash.
 At the same time, he also steals her purse, losing a shoe in the process.
 After his car breaks down, he flags down John Bubber, a homeless Vietnam War veteran, and tells him about the rescue at the crash site, giving him his remaining shoe.
 When Gale's television station news director, Deke, offers $1 million to the "Angel of Flight 104", Bernie realizes he can't claim the reward, due to his arrest while fencing credit cards he stole from the people he rescued.
 John contacts Gale, recounting Bernie's tale of the rescue, and provides the single shoe to take credit for the selfless act.

 When Bernie tries to tell people that John is a fake, the media, after sensationalizing his heroic image, will not believe him.
 He is released from jail, and his lawyer, Donna O'Day, informs him that he will be heading to prison soon because of the stolen goods he carried in his apartment.
 Gale, as one of the crash survivors, considers herself to be in John's debt, and soon grooms his public image.
 She finds herself falling in love with him, even though she has questions about his authenticity.
 Despite his reluctant acceptance of his fame, he turns out to be a decent person, using his fame and reward money to help sick children and the homeless.

 John finds himself in an ethical dilemma, as his persona is inspirational to countless people.
 Meanwhile, Bernie continues to aggravate his ex-wife, Evelyn, and fails to bond with their son, Joey, who is now enamored with John.
 He begins to feel that if Joey is going to idolize anyone, perhaps John is the better choice.